Books+: Winter 2022

 So, I did a quick search and found Johnson’s tome.
 Now, there may be far better books to learn the history of Jewishness, and I’d like to figure out what they might be, but I nonetheless appreciate that Johnson was willing to write such an audacious book.
 The scope!
 The story more or less parallels the Old Testament at the beginning and ends in the 1980s, when Johnson penned the thing—and still manages to be a page-turner.
 No, really.

 One of the main argument threads through Johnson’s narrative is the incredible and often unseen impact Jewish people and religious thinking has had in developing and/or shaping the biggest intellectual and cultural innovations of Europe and the United States, from music to political philosophy.
 (He calls Jews the first Europeans and there is so much tragedy wrapped up in that claim.)
-I took European History in high school and studied American History in college and learned perhaps none of these connections, which now feels shocking.
+I took European History in high school and studied American History in college and learned perhaps none of these connections, which feels shocking in retrospect.
 Yet, as I watch people war with each other on the Internet about the soul of, say, socialism, it feels utterly plausible that its deepest roots are religious, as Johnson claims.
 This is why I love reading history.

 Autism in Heels: The Untold Story of a Female Life on the Spectrum by Jennifer Cook O'Toole